Wave-Play/robo.js/docosaurus/docs/developing/commands.md

 ## Command Registration 📝

 The cherry on top?
 You don't need to manually register your commands.
 Robo.js handles it for you when you run `robo dev` or `robo build`, automatically!
-However, if things go sideways for some reason, you can use the `--force` flag to force registration:
+However, if things go sideways for some reason, you can use the `--force` flag to force registration.

 ```plaintext
 robo build --force